 The area around Austin in Central Texas is known as the Texas Hill Country.
 It hosts limestone and granite rocks, rolling hills, open grasslands, juniper and oak tree forests, and flowing rivers.
 In other words, camping heaven!

-Whether you’re looking for primitive tent camping sites or full-hookup RV spots, you’re bound to find the perfect campground near Austin.
+Whether you’re looking for primitive tent camping sites or full-hookup RV spots, you’re bound to find the perfect spot near Austin.

-In this guide to the best camping near Austin, we’ll go through our top 15 campgrounds, their amenities, and what there is to do for fun at each site.
+In this guide, we’ll go through our top 15 campgrounds, their amenities, and what there is to do for fun at each site.

 1. McKinney Falls State Park

 At only 10 miles away, McKinney Falls State Park is the closest campground on this list to Austin.
 This 641-acre Texas state park is located on the southern edge of the city limits and just a short drive from downtown Austin.

 The park has a ton of activities to keep you busy including hiking, biking, bouldering, swimming, and fishing in the creek.

 There are almost 9 miles of hiking and biking trails meandering through Texas Hill Country woods, including one that leads to a historic homestead and an ancient rock shelter.

 Here, Onion Creek flows over limestone rocks, creating the park’s namesake waterfall, with pools both above and below the falls.
 The best part is that both Upper and Lower Falls pools are open for swimming making it the perfect spot to cool off in the Texas heat.

 Onion Creek is prone to flooding closures, so contact the park for current conditions before your visit.